programminghistorian/ph-submissions/lessons/detecting-text-reuse-with-passim.md

 ```

 If this command prints `bash: sbt: command not found` it means `sbt` is not installed.
+However, `passim` comes with a pretty handy script (`build/sbt`) which will download and install `sbt` automatically before compiling `passim`'s sources.

+**NB**: This is the recommended way of compiling `passim` as using an external (i.e. already installed) `sbt` has led to issues in the authors' experience.

-But fear not: `passim` comes with a pretty handy script which can download and install `sbt` automatically.
-Just run the following command from the directory where you've previously cloned `passim`'s GH repository:
+To compile the program, just run the following command from the directory where you've previously cloned `passim`'s GH repository:

 ```bash
 >>> cd passim/